mazzoni-izw/mazzoni-begendiv/README.md

 # mazzoni-begendiv
-Reposiroty of scripts and projects related to begendiv
+Repository of scripts and projects related to begendiv